FACTS

 Planning and implementation time | 2019-2021, 2021-2023, 2024-2027 |

-The focus of the initiative is to raise awareness among the various stakeholders of hiking and biking trails in order to minimize the potential for conflict between users.
-In cooperation with project partners and destinations, the aim is to maintain the framework conditions for the use of the existing infrastructure and to promote acceptance among all users.
-Particular attention is paid to the sensitive areas of forests, game and alpine farming.
-Fairtrail functions both as a communications campaign and as a platform for developing concrete solutions for improved coexistence.
+The focus of the initiative is to raise awareness among the various stakeholders of Hiking and Bike trailsto minimize the potential for conflict between users.
+In cooperation with project partners and destinations, the aim is to maintain the framework conditions for the use of existing infrastructure and promote acceptance among all users.
+Particular attention is paid to the sensitive areas of forests, wildlife, and alpine farming.

 With this holistic approach, the Fairtrail project aims to promote respectful and conflict-free coexistence on the Graubünden trails and to create the basis for sustainable outdoor recreation.